David Oakes: Theatre direction

 Oakes has directed a number of theatre pieces alongside his acting career.
 In 2003 he took a stage adaptation of The Wicker Man to the Epping Forest Theatre Festival.
 Rehearsing in and around his hometown of Salisbury, Oakes "got kicked out of the [Cathedral] Close for rehearsing pagan rituals for [his] open-air production of The Wicker Man."

 While at university, Oakes directed numerous plays including Martin McDonagh's Beauty Queen of Leenane, Harold Pinter's The Dumb Waiter and Anthony Minghella's Whale Music.

 Also whilst at University in 2005, Oakes assisted director Natalie Wilson on a production of Smilin' Through that was co-produced by the Truant Company, Birmingham Repertory Theatre, and Contact Theatre, Manchester.
 Later that year, Oakes once again turned to literary adaptation, taking a production of Stephen King's The Boogeyman to the Edinburgh Festival Fringe.

 With his and Bell's theatre company, Dog Ate Cake, in 2009 Oakes directed a small tour revival of John Maddison Morton's Box and Cox.

 Oakes frequently directs at Shakespeare's Globe extending their "Read Not Dead" series, a study devoted to performing fully staged readings of the entirety of the Early Modern Canon of Drama.
 Most recently Oakes directed Robert Greene's The Honourable History of Friar Bacon and Friar Bungay and Lewis Theobald's "Happy Ending" version of John Webster's The Duchess of Malfi, "The Fatal Secret".

 Oakes recently directed an extract of Robert Daborne's A Christian Turn'd Turk as part of a special "Read Not Dead" event at Shakespeare's Globe.
 Four directors with four scholars were teamed up with actors and presented their arguments and selected scenes at a special hustings event on Thursday 29 May 2014.
 Winning the event, teamed with Dr Emma Smith of Oxford University, Oakes directed the full play on Sunday 5 October 2014 in the Sam Wanamaker Playhouse.

 Podcasts

 In 2020, Oakes narrated an episode of Historic Royal Palaces' Outliers podcast.
 He appeared as Thomas Phelippes, a spy and code breaker in the court of Elizabeth I plotting the downfall of Mary, Queen of Scots.

 Oakes is the presenter of the natural history podcast Trees A Crowd.
 The first episode was released on 25 February 2019 and featured Mark Frith.

 Personal life

-Oakes has been in a relationship with actress Natalie Dormer since 2018.
-Dormer gave birth to their daughter in 2021.
+Oakes has been in a relationship with actress Natalie Dormer since 2018 whom he met while appearing in Venus in Fur.
+Dormer gave birth to their first daughter in 2021.
 The couple entered into a civil partnership in February 2023 in Bath, Somerset.
+Dormer and Oakes have two daughters.
 Oakes plays both the clarinet and bass clarinet, and is a bass singer.
 He is an avid follower of folk music, and continues to support the Bristol folk group Sheelanagig.

-He has an extensive collection of canoes and is currently developing a comedy pilot based on this interest.
-His preferred canoe method is kayak but he also enjoys Canadian canoeing.